image7_1536x1024

 Applicants, who do not meet the minimum entry requirements but have healthcare-related experience, can apply for access to the programme via RPL.
 The RPL applicant has to meet the following minimum requirements:

-• Have a valid Matric (grade 12) with admission to a diploma or equivalent with 50% average or in the case of an old senior certificate: D-aggregate (950 marks)
+• Have a valid Matric (grade 12) with admission to a diploma or equivalent of the APS score indicated or in the case of an old senior certificate: D-aggregate (950 marks); Be 25 years and older

-• Have a minimum of 5 years operational experience; Be currently employed by an Emergency Medical Service
+• Be a registered Ambulance Emergency Assistant (AEA) with the HPCSA.
+Have a minimum of 5 years of operational experience; Be currently employed by an Emergency Medical Service

 • Write and pass both a theory and clinical assessment.